-President of Robert Morris University
+President, Robert Morris University (Pittsburgh, PA)

-He is a distinguished graduate of the United States Air Force Academy, where he was a running back on the Falcons football team.
+Dr. Christopher Howard is a distinguished graduate of the United States Air Force Academy, where he was a running back on the Falcons football team.
 He earned a doctorate in politics from the University of Oxford as a Rhodes Scholar and he has an MBA with distinction from Harvard Business School.
 Dr. Howard's service to his country began as a helicopter pilot, then as an intelligence officer, where he was assigned to the elite Joint Special Operations Command.
 After 9/11, he served in Afghanistan in the Air Force Reserve and was awarded the Bronze Star.
 He also served as the Reserve Air Attaché to Liberia.

 Dr. Howard won the Campbell Trophy, the nation’s highest academic award for a senior college football player.
 He is a member of the Verizon Academic All-American Hall of Fame and a winner of the NCAA Silver Anniversary Award.
 He is one of 13 members of the College Football Playoff Selection Committee, and is a member of the Knight Commission on Intercollegiate Athletics, the NCAA Honors Committee, and the National Football Foundation Awards Committee.